Apollo Strategic Growth Capital II (APGB) Shares Up Despite Recent Market Volatility

 APGB’s Market Performance

-APGB’s stock has seen a 0.00% decrease for the week, with a 0.59% rise in the past month and a 1.59% gain in the past quarter.
-The volatility ratio for the week is 0.18%, and the volatility levels for the past 30 days are at 0.24% for Apollo Strategic Growth Capital II The simple moving average for the last 20 days is 0.35% for APGB stock, with a simple moving average of 2.54% for the last 200 days.
+APGB’s stock has seen a 0.20% increase for the week, with a 0.74% rise in the past month and a 1.64% gain in the past quarter.
+The volatility ratio for the week is 0.10%, and the volatility levels for the past 30 days are at 0.18% for Apollo Strategic Growth Capital II The simple moving average for the last 20 days is 0.39% for APGB stock, with a simple moving average of 2.62% for the last 200 days.

-During the last 5 trading sessions, APGB remain unchanged, which changed the moving average for the period of 200-days by +4.40% in comparison to the 20-day moving average, which settled at $10.17.
-In addition, Apollo Strategic Growth Capital II saw 1.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, APGB rose by +0.20%, which changed the moving average for the period of 200-days by +4.34% in comparison to the 20-day moving average, which settled at $10.18.
+In addition, Apollo Strategic Growth Capital II saw 1.95% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for APGB